 In July 2020, Society for the Performing Arts announced a new commissioning project for Houston artists—the SPA Houston Artist Commissioning Project (HACP).

-Created to promote and sustain Houston’s working artists and artist communities by supporting the creation of new works across all performing arts disciplines, HACP features six virtual commissions winners in the pilot year of the project.
-A larger-scale live performance commissions phase will take place in summer 2021.
+Created to promote and sustain Houston’s working artists and artist communities by supporting the creation of new works across all performing arts disciplines, HACP features virtual commissions by local performing artists.
+See the premieres below, organized by date.

 ABOUT THE ARTIST